sandialabs/slycat/web-client/README.md

 > The Slycat web client provides a Python package for interacting with the Slycat web server.

 Slycat is a web based data analysis and visualization platform created at Sandia National Labs.
-You can read about it at: https://slycat.readthedocs.io/en/latest/.
+You can read about it at https://slycat.readthedocs.io/en/latest/.
-Slycat is open source and can be downloaded from: https://github.com/sandialabs/slycat.
+Slycat is open source and can be downloaded from https://github.com/sandialabs/slycat.

 The Slycat web client provides a Python package which can be used to interact with the Slycat web server.
 The web client provides Python routines